apache/pekko-management/integration-test/aws-api-ec2/README.md

 instances can *privately* communicate with each other if they are part of the same security group *and* if the proper inbound rules are set.

-Create a security group called "akka-cluster".
+Create a security group called "pekko-cluster".
 Once the security group is created, select it and go to "edit inbound rules".
 First, add a custom TCP rule to allow yourself ssh access (port: 22, source: My IP).
 Then, add two custom TCP rules (for ports 8558, 2552) using a custom source: the ID of the security group.